clay/clay-kiln/docs/input.md

 A multi-line text input which allows a rich editing experience, but appears inline rather than in a form.
 It will inherit styles from the component you're editing, rather than looking like a Kiln text input.
 [It supports exactly the same arguments and returns the same format as `wysiwyg`.](input.md#wysiwyg)

 ### Inline Events that can be attached to Kiln-Input using kiln.js
+* **change** - Emitted when the inline value is changed.
+The handler is called with the new value.
 * **text-change**	- Emitted when the inline value is changed.
-The handler is called with the new value.
+The handler is called with an object that contains the changes made to the field.
 * **selection-change** - Emitted when what is selected by the user within the inline field changes.

 ---